 The school does not tolerate bullying.
 We recognise the impact of bullying can have a long-term effect on a pupil's well-being and attainment.
-If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
+If we discover that an act of bullying or intimidation Newburgh Primary School Good Relationships and Behaviour Regulation policy has taken place, we act immediately to stop any further occurrences of such behaviour.
 While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear (please refer to our Anti-Bullying Policy).